uselotus/lotus-docs/docs/guide/create-pricing-plans.md

 # Create Pricing Plans

-Plans are what assign prices to your products and usage metrics.
+Plans are the instructions that assign prices to your products and usage metrics.
+Create a new plan for every flat recurring fee you want to include in your pricing.

 Plans are composed of a few base features and additional **Plan Components**.